Privacy policy

 While most CRA obligations apply from December 2027, groundwork is already being laid:

-- By 11 December 2025, the EU will define categories for “important” and “critical” digital products like IAM systems and routers.
+• By 11 December 2025, the EU is expected to define technical specifications for “important” and “critical” digital products like IAM systems and routers, which are outlined in Annex III and IV of the CRA.

-- Starting 11 September 2026, manufacturers must report actively exploited vulnerabilities and severe cybersecurity incidents without undue delay to the (ENISA).
+• Starting 11 September 2026, manufacturers must report actively exploited vulnerabilities and severe cybersecurity incidents without undue delay to the European Union Agency for Cybersecurity (ENISA).
 ENISA has started releasing guidance that maps CRA principles to existing standards like ISO 27002 and IEC 62443.
 The goal: help you start aligning early.

 Atos’ advice